 - Strategically supporting the development of community networks

 - Work flexibly and strategically within the management team.

 - Proactively identify organisational risks and contribute to the NUAA policy environment

-- Demonstrated high level skills in policy and program development
+- Demonstrated high level skills in policy development

 - High level computer skills